What is it?

 When it comes to cost there’s a few things to bear in mind.

 Firstly it’s likely you’ll have to make some pension contributions.
-These usually start at 1% for employers who are staging now but are increasing both in 2017 and 2018.
+These usually start at 1% for employers who are staging now but are increasing to 2% from 6th April 2018.
 From April 2019, every employer will have to pay at least 3% of salary into this pension for staff.

-Here’s an idea of what it will cost.
+Here's an idea of how much it may cost.

 So how do I go about this?